hydraulic-institute/edb/source/02_fluid-properties-II/03_auxiliary-data.md

 # Saturation Properties for Water Auxiliary Data

-## Reference States, default for fluid
+## Reference States, Default for Fluid

 **Enthalpy**
 H = <units us = "19771.296093 Btu/lb-mole at 80.3 F and 0.15 psia" metric="2551.013479 kJ/kg at 26.9 C and 0.010 bar."/>